Jerryvic911/Storage_unit/README.md

 Gruft Vault eliminates the complexity often associated with token locking and rewards.
 By embedding the process directly in Telegram, users enjoy a one-stop experience that allows them to secure tokens and earn Gruft rewards with minimal setup—no need for additional apps or platform switching.

 ---
+## Wallet Integration

+Gruft Vault is designed to be integrated with the ThirdWeb wallet, which is the wallet for the Gruft token.
+This integration allows users to easily lock and unlock their tokens, as well as earn rewards.
+The ThirdWeb wallet is available for download on the Google Play Store and the Apple App Store.
+In the future, Gruft Vault will integrate with Argent wallet as well.

 ## Innovative Use Cases and Competitive Advantages